douglasscottjohnston/GamerPointsBot/README.md

-# gamerpoints_bot
+# GamerPointsBot
-A simple discord bot that tracks gamerpoints for your discord server.
-You can award gamerpoints for anything really, it's all just for fun!
+A simple discord bot that tracks gamer points for your discord server.
+You can award gamer points for anything really, it's all just for fun!